Skip to main content

 Yet most people know very little about fungi and the crucial role they play in every forest and grassland ecosystem on Planet Earth.

-We will use the latest citizen science tools to document the different species of mushrooms we discover using the free apps Seek and iNaturalist.
+If you would like to start exploring the mushrooms you discover, I recommend using citizen science tools to document the different species of mushrooms using the free apps Seek and iNaturalist.

 Why Johnson Lake?